Code-Institute-Submissions/spanish_quiz/README.md

 1. Initially I used the inspector tool to test the site in all the screen sizes and devices available in the Chrome developer tool.
 In addition to this I also tested it on live devices, including but not limted to iPhone, iPad, MacBook Pro, MotoG7.

-2. I also tested my code using the validator tools for both my HTML [W3C HTML Validator Tool](https://validator.w3.org/), CSS [W3C CSS Validator Tool](https://validator.w3.org/) and [JSHint](https://jshint.com/) Running my code through these tools highlighted a few issues with syntax which were fixed at the time and pushed as bug fixes.
+2. I also tested my code using the validator tools for both my HTML [W3C HTML Validator Tool](https://validator.w3.org/), CSS [W3C CSS Validator Tool](https://validator.w3.org/) and I aslso checked my JavaScript code using [JSHint](https://jshint.com/) Running my code through these tools highlighted a few issues with syntax which have been fixed.

-Screen shots of the validator results can be viewed below, as you can see there were no errors detected.
+Screen shots of the HTML & CSS validator results can be viewed below, as you can see there were no errors detected.

 ![HTML Validation Report - Index](documentation/validation/validator_index.png)
 ![HTML Validation Report - About](documentation/validation/validator_about.png)